 The images on my portfolio page have been chosen because they represent my best work so far, and will look really nice printed and on your wall!
 For a somewhat bigger and less strict selection of images, please check out the gallery page – most of these images are of course available for print purchase as well should you find one of interest – contact me if that is the case!
-And for even further images you are welcome to my Instagram and Flickr accounts.
+And for even further images you are welcome to my Instagram account.

 While not a birder, birds are great subjects for wildlife photography, and the bigger the better.
 I am lucky enough to live near a colony of Grey Herons – these birds are absolutely fantastic to study and capture in camera – which is why they have a section of their own in my small portfolio.
 In addition to this I do quite a bit of macro or closeup photography.
 Less interested in creating extreme closeups of bugs, and more in capturing an interesting combination of shapes, structures and colours, though often with a bug in there somewhere!
 At some point there will also be a section with my non-nature photos on the site – stay tuned for more about that!

 In nature: Respect for everything living should always be at the core of every aspect when photographing nature – true success comes from capturing that special moment without causing disturbance to either plant or animal – or human for that matter.
 In post-production: I try as much as possible to stay true to the moment as experienced on location – if the image requires major operations in Photoshop to make me happy, it was not a good enough image to begin with.
 Favourite editing tool is Lightroom, where more than 95% of the editing is done.